AlbertoV5/DxTracker-Reaper/README.md

 (WIP) Explain how to install conda and make an environment for Resemblyzer

 ## Configuration

-You can modify values on DxTracker.ini
+You can modify some values on DxTracker.ini

 `hoplength = 1` `framelength = 3` Granularity of Embeded Utterance Frames for guide track (in seconds).

 `threshold = 0.9` The score/confidence threshold for returning a frame (ratio).

 `overlapitems = True` Reaper, new project items can overlap between different Dx tracks (based on hop and frame length).

+Other variables are meant for the project data.

 ## How to Use